chase-lambert/lesson-planner-clj/README.md

 # clojure-app-template
 ## Full stack Clojure/Clojurescript app

 This app that helps teachers build lesson plans and materials using OpenAI technologies.
 It is currently deployed at https://lessonplanner.onrender.com/ during the early dev stage.
-Please note that it is using render's free tier so the first page load may be slow while it wakes up.

 I have been a teacher for many years and one of the hardest, most time consuming processes us teachers encounter is lesson planning and creating the corresponding materials.
 I wanted a project that would allow me to explore new technologies while also solving a real world problem that I encounter on a daily basis.